rick-howell/rick-howell.github.io/_posts/2024-06-23-complex-plotting.md

 $$

-The obvious question then, how do we represent functions from
-$$\mathbb{C} \rightarrow \mathbb{C}$$
+Let's take an arbitrary function, $$f: \mathbb{C} \rightarrow \mathbb{C}$$

-when we need two parameters to represent the input, and two more for the output?
+Since each complex coordinate needs two real values to represent it, that effectively makes viewing it a 4 dimensional problem...

-We just make the inputs the regular complex plane, with the vertical axis corresponding to the imaginary part.
+One way to overcome this is to just make the inputs the regular complex plane, with the vertical axis corresponding to the imaginary part.
 Then, using HSL color space, we can make the hue correspond to the angle of the output at each point, and the lightness correspond to the magnitude:

+Putting it all together, here's a simple script we can use.

 ```
 import numpy as np